openebs/openebs/contribute/design/openebs-provisioner-high-availibility.md

 ## Problems addressed:

 - `openebs-provisioner` should always be available.
-- `openebs-provisioner` should always be running on the specified/labeled pods.
+- 2 `openebs-provisioner` pods should always be running in the cluster.
 - If any node in cluster goes down in that scenario the pod should be assigned to other node in the cluster.
 ---
 ## Solutions for above problems:

-- Increase the `replicas` to 2 or >2 in `openebs-operator.yaml` for `openebs-provisioner` deployment.
+- Increase the `replicas` count to 2 or >2 in `openebs-operator.yaml` for `openebs-provisioner` deployment.

-- Each node should always be running the specified/labeled openebs-provisioner pods on each node provided that replica count is equal to the number of nodes.

 Sample Deployment spec for `openebs-provisioner` looks like: